furbrain/STIC/firmware/docs/source/index.rst

 +++++

-You shouldn't need to calibrate the laser, unless you want to start measuring from the front of the device or if you have replaced the end cap with
+You shouldn't need to calibrate the laser, unless you want to start measuring from the front of the device or if you have replaced the end cap with something else.

 Anomaly Detection